 Three original light fittings illuminate the gallery with its coving sculpted with flowers, foliage and ribbons.
 Columns topped with capitals complete the decor.

 The upstairs is reached via two stairways that communicate on the first floor.
 A gallery provides access to offices, to bathroom and toilet facilities as well as to two old orchestra loggias.
 The ironwork on the balconies is sober.
 A second level makes it possible to reach a terrace with balusters that spans the full floor surface area of the building.

-The current owners of this building, with great historic value, have preserved the prestigious character of the premises which can be used for all kinds of events such as cocktail parties, concert evenings, artistic exhibitions, etc. Ideally positioned in the luxurious district of Vichy, this building will no doubt lend itself to a variety of miscellaneous projects.
-Commercial, artistic, cultural or leisure activities, a meeting place for the self-employed or even the division and transformation of the basement into private garages are but a few examples of the potential of these premises.
+The current owners of this building, with great historic value, have preserved the prestigious character of these premises.
+Ideally positioned in the luxurious district of Vichy, this building will no doubt lend itself to a variety of miscellaneous projects.
+A commercial activity, conversion into a work place and why not rental of offices for those seeking to work from home as well as the division and transformation of the basement into private garages are but a few examples of the potential of these premises.

 |Land registry surface area||1044 m2|

 Nelly Parisot +33 1 42 84 80 85